 Our disclaimer.
 A color mixing guide is not going to solve every color mixing problem.
 They will get you close.
 Your responsibility is to make any subtle changes that are necessary.

 Here are a selection of my color mixing guides or paint recipes that are very useful, and use Atelier Interactive Artists Acrylics by Chroma.
+I use Artists quality acrylic paints by Chroma Australia, Atelier Interactive and also use Atelier Free Flow.

 Starting at the horizon, mix White and French Ultramarine Blue in a pale mix.
 As you come up the sky add more French Ultramarine Blue, then as you get higher still add more French Ultramarine Blue with a touch of Pthalo Blue.